Review of MSR Lightning Snowshoes and some things to consider when buying snowshoes.

 Extends the snowshoe by 5” for more flotation in deeper snow.
 Easy to attach, and can be put on while on the trail.
 The tails depend on model, so we got the MSR Lightning Tails.

 Holds a pair of snowshoes, trekking poles, and flotation tails.
 It’s much easier to grab a bag and chuck it in the car instead of wrangling loose snowshoes and poles while pointy metal spikes catch on everything.

-The Post Hole Snowshoe Bag has backpack straps, fasteners to attach poles, and a sleeve on the outside for a water bottle.
+A snowshoe bag usually has backpack straps, fasteners to attach poles, and a possibly sleeve on the outside for a water bottle.
 The snowshoes slip into the bag easily, then the top is folded down and clipped shut.